Roller sports at the 2015 Pan American Games

-Roller sports at the 2015 Pan American Games in Toronto were held from July 11 to 13.
+Roller sports at the 2015 Pan American Games in Toronto will be held from July 11 to 13.

-The speed skating competitions were held at the St. John Paul II Catholic Secondary School.
+The speed skating competitions will be held at the St. John Paul II Catholic Secondary School.
 Originally the 400 meters oval would be constructed at CIBC Pan Am/Parapan Am Aquatics Centre and Field House and meant to be temporary but a last minute venue change to St. John Paul II Catholic Secondary School meant that the high school got to keep the track after the competition.

-The figure skating competitions took place at the Direct Energy Centre (Exhibition Centre) – Hall B. Due to naming rights the venue was known as the latter for the duration of the games.
-A total of eight events (six in speed and two in figure) were contested, with the events being equally split between each gender.
+The figure skating competitions will take place at the Direct Energy Centre (Exhibition Centre) – Hall B. Due to naming rights the venue was known as the latter for the duration of the games.
+A total of eight events (six in speed and two in figure) will be contested, with the events being equally split between each gender.

 Competition schedule

 The following is the competition schedule for the roller sports competitions: